Hearth Business: Buying Canadian

 He points out that Napoleon’s “4 Pillars of Construction” aesthetics program helps dealers customize even linear products to fit the traditional, contemporary, rustic or transitional/eclectic styles to suit any customer’s décor.

 Stove Builders International/SBI sees U.S. dealers as a “bit more bullish with a stronger economy,” says president Marc-Antoine Cantin.
 “Sales patterns for this season in Canada are similar to those in the U.S. Although Canadian dealers were not keen on early booking orders, with unemployment down, we think this year is coming together.”

 Canadian dealers have been complaining about U.S. products being overpriced due to the exchange rate.
 “But U.S. manufacturers and Canadian dealers are seeing the light at the end of the tunnel as the exchange rate continues to narrow,” says Cantin.
 “We don’t expect any huge changes in fuel costs, so we’re looking at this season being similar in the U.S. and Canada.”

-Venting manufacturer Selkirk is seeing stronger demand in Canada for its larger-sized Class A chimney, an indication of stronger wood-burning fireplace sales, according to Bob Emmell, vice president of Sales.
+Venting manufacturer Selkirk is seeing stronger demand in Canada for its larger-sized Class A chimneys, an indication of stronger wood-burning fireplace sales, according to Bob Emmell, vice president of Sales.
 “But there is still a lot of inventory at dealers and distributors for smaller-sized chimney,” he says.
 “Dealers want to be optimistic about this year, but last year they took shipments earlier in the year, and this year we’re being asked to ship later.”

 Selkirk, too, sees a similar market with similar conditions in Canada and the U.S. “New home construction is seeing an uptick in Canada,” says Emmell, “but with today’s aging demographics in both countries, fewer consumers are buying wood-burning products.
 And in our major cities, gas products are selling, not wood burners.”